capacitor-community/intune/website/docs/overview.md

 import WistiaVideo from '@site/src/components/WistiaVideo';

+__Intune support is currently in preview.
+Interested in using it?__ [Get in touch](https://ionic.io/contact/sales).

 Ionic's Intune support makes it easy to add Intune MAM and MDM features into your app, such as Intune security policies and brokered auth with Microsoft Authenticator and/or the Intune Company Portal app.

-__Don't have an Intune subscription?__ [Get in touch to learn more](https://ionic.io/contact/sales).

 Intune support is built and supported by the Ionic's native mobile experts and includes ongoing updates and maintenance, including new API features, patches, updates, and compatibility upgrades for new iOS & Android releases.